-"General and administrative expenses"
+"Selling, general and administrative expenses"

-During the years ended December 31, 2019, 2018 and 2017, we incurred \$20 million, \$21 million and \$29 million, respectively, for general and administrative expenses for services provided to us by EchoStar.
-These amounts are recorded in "General and administrative expenses" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the years ended December 31, 2020, 2019 and 2018, we incurred \$13 million, \$20 million and \$21 million, respectively, for selling, general and administrative expenses for services provided to us by EchoStar.
+These amounts are recorded in "Selling, general and administrative expenses" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.

 Real Estate Lease Agreements.
 We have entered into lease agreements pursuant to which we lease certain real estate from EchoStar.
-The rent on a per square foot basis for each of the leases is comparable to per square foot rental rates of similar commercial property in the same geographic area, and EchoStar is responsible for its portion of the taxes, insurance, utilities and maintenance of the premises.
+The rent on a per square foot basis for each of the leases is comparable to per square foot rental rates of similar commercial property in the same geographic area, and we are responsible for our portion of the taxes, insurance, utilities and maintenance of the premises.
 The term of each lease is set forth below:

 - Meridian Lease Agreement.
 The lease for all of 9601 S. Meridian Blvd. in Englewood, Colorado was for a period ending on December 31, 2019.
-In December 2019, we and EchoStar amended this lease to, among other things, extend the term thereof for one additional year until December 31, 2020. - Santa Fe Lease Agreement.
+In December 2020, we and EchoStar amended this lease to, among other things, extend the term thereof for one additional year until December 31, 2021. - Santa Fe Lease Agreement.
 The lease for all of 5701 S. Santa Fe Dr. in Littleton, Colorado was for a period ending on December 31, 2018.
 In December 2018, we and EchoStar amended this lease to, among other things, extend the term thereof for one additional year until December 31, 2019.
 Pursuant to the Master Transaction Agreement, discussed above, on September 10, 2019, this lease was transferred to DISH Network and we now lease it from DISH Network.
-In December 2019, we and DISH Network amended this lease to, among other things, extend the term thereof for one additional year until December 31, 2020.
+In December 2020, we and DISH Network amended this lease to, among other things, extend the term thereof for one additional year until December 31, 2021.

 - Cheyenne Lease Agreement.
 The lease for certain space at 530 EchoStar Drive in Cheyenne, Wyoming is for a period ending on December 31, 2031.
 In connection with the completion of the Share Exchange, EchoStar transferred ownership of a portion of this property to us, and, effective March 1, 2017, we and EchoStar amended this lease agreement to (i) terminate the lease of certain space at the portion of the property that was transferred to us and (ii) provide for the continued lease to us of certain space at the portion of the property that EchoStar retained.
 Pursuant to the Master Transaction Agreement, discussed above, the portion of the property EchoStar retained was transferred to DISH Network, and on September 10, 2019, this lease was transferred to DISH Network and we now lease it from DISH Network. - 100 Inverness Lease Agreement.
-In connection with the completion of the Share Exchange, effective March 1, 2017, we lease certain space from EchoStar at 100 Inverness Terrace East, Englewood, Colorado for a period ending in December 2020.
+In connection with the completion of the Share Exchange, effective March 1, 2017, we lease certain space from EchoStar at 100 Inverness Terrace East, Englewood, Colorado for a period ending in December 2021.
 This agreement may be terminated by either party upon 180 days' prior notice.